 Sometimes we used to ask about his childhood.
 He mentioned that he did not like the work in a farm as there was animosity towards animals and he stated as a child that this was not his place.
 His mother used to say to him, ‘What would happen to you when you grow up without knowing the farm work?’
 One day he was asked to slaughter a chicken.
 He recalled the experience as devastating and he determined not to do it again.

 After World War I, he saw the wounded and destitute coming to his village looking for food.
 There was so much suffering.
 He told me of a person known to him saying that he had nothing to worry about as he was a wealthy owner of an insurance company.
 But after the war he lost everything and was on the road like everyone else.
-His teacher, whilst serving in the Army, went to help a wounded enemy soldier who asked for some water.
-While giving help, he was shot in his eye.
+His teacher, who was serving in the Army, went to help a wounded enemy soldier and was shot in the eye while bringing him water.
 He suffered a lot and was in agony with the pain.
 So the teacher asked him not to join the Army and even suggested his parents encourage him in his studies.

-He happened to come across the Bhagavad Gīta (a Hindu religious text) and this was appealing to him as it encourages compassion, similar to what he practiced on the farm toward animals.
+He happened to come across the Bhagavad Gīta (a Hindu religious text) and this appealed to him as it encouraged compassion, similar to what he practiced on the farm toward animals.
 As a child he liked the Army uniform (probably because of past lives inclination).
 He also liked to be in the woods alone and he had migraine headaches from childhood.